quantumomics/Mu/chemistry/paper.md

 <b>Pt<sub>78</sub></b> has electrical resistivity (<i>ρ</i>) — 105.00 nΩ·m (at 20.0 °C), electrical conductivity (<i>σ</i>) — 9.43×10<sup>6</sup> (S/m) at 20 °C, and thermal conductivity — 071.6 W/(m·K).

+The term contact resistance refers to the contribution to the total resistance of a system which can be attributed to the contacting interfaces of electrical leads and connections as opposed to the intrinsic resistance, which is an inherent property, independent of the measurement method.
+This effect is often described by the term Electrical Contact Resistance or ECR and may vary with time, most often decreasing, in a process known as resistance creep.
+The idea of potential drop on the injection electrode was introduced by William Shockley to explain the difference between the experimental results and the model of gradual channel approximation.
+In addition to the term ECR, "Interface resistance", "transitional resistance", or just simply "correction term" are also used.
+The term "parasitic resistance" has been used as a more general term, where it is usually still assumed that the contact resistance has a major contribution.
+Experimental characterization Here we need to distinguish the contact resistance evaluation in two-electrode systems (e.g. diodes) and three-electrode systems (e.g. transistors).

 Outline
 Abstract